avanimanoria/vellum/README.md

 **Vellum** is an advanced AI memory system for persistent, personalized, and self-updating agents.
 It is designed to help AI systems move beyond stateless chat by storing experiences, forming beliefs from repeated evidence, retrieving relevant context across sessions, and gradually improving what the system knows about a user over time.

-## Resume-ready summary

-Built **Vellum**, a FastAPI + PostgreSQL + pgvector memory engine for AI agents that transforms chat interactions into episodic memories and semantic beliefs, retrieves relevant user context across sessions, and lays the foundation for contradiction-aware belief revision, memory decay, and long-term personalization.

 ## Why this project matters